It Follows

-It Follows is a 2014 American psychological horror film written and directed by David Robert Mitchell.
+It Follows is a 2014 American supernatural psychological horror film written and directed by David Robert Mitchell.
 It stars Maika Monroe as a young woman who is pursued by a supernatural entity.
 Keir Gilchrist, Daniel Zovatto, Jake Weary, Olivia Luccardi, and Lili Sepe appear in supporting roles.
 It Follows debuted at the 2014 Cannes Film Festival and was later purchased by Radius-TWC for distribution.
 After a successful limited release, the film had a wide release two weeks later on March 27, 2015.

-It Follows received acclaim from critics, who praised its originality and performances.
+It Follows received acclaim from critics, who praised its originality, direction, performances, cinematography, and score.
 It grossed $23.3 million worldwide against a $1.3 million budget.
-It has since achieved a cult following, with many calling it a modern horror classic and one of the best horror films of the 2010s.
-In October 2023, a sequel entitled They Follow was announced to be in development with filming due to begin in 2025.
+It has since achieved a cult following, with many critics citing it as a modern horror classic and one of the best horror films of the 2010s.
+In October 2023, a sequel entitled They Follow was announced to be in development before filming began in July 2026.